apache/superset/RELEASING/README.md

 ## Setting up the release environment (do every time)

-As the vote process takes a minimum of 72h (community vote) + 72h (IPMC) vote, often stretching over several weeks calendar time if votes don't pass, chances are the same terminal session won't be used for crafting the release candidate and the final release.
+As the vote process takes a minimum of 72h, sometimes stretching over several weeks of calendar time if votes don't pass, chances are the same terminal session won't be used for crafting the release candidate and the final release.
 Therefore, it's a good idea to do the following every time you work on a new phase of the release process to make sure you aren't releasing